Request for I-20

 - DO NOT BUY your airline ticket until you have received your passport with your entry visa back from the Consulate.

-- U.S. Consulates requires original documents with your application for an F-1 student visa.
+- U.S. Consulates require original documents with your application for an F-1 student visa.
 Consular standards for visa eligibility may be considerably more rigorous than the standards you must meet to qualify for a form I-20.
 Review the information on the Consulate’s web site so that you are adequately prepared.

 - If your I-20 is late in arriving, contact your school to learn the last day that you can arrive and register for the semester.
 Do NOT enter the United States in Visitor status (B-1, B-2, WT, or WB).
 Those in B-1/B-2/WT/WB status are not permitted to attend class and are in violation of their Visitor status if they do so.
 Therefore, you must wait to obtain the F-1 visa before coming to the United States to study at Bates.